MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/7-pipeline.md

 ## Conclusion

-This section showed you how to set up and configure the pipeline to use the Power Query SDK test framework, using the provided test suite and also your own tests to validate your extension connector.
+This section showed you how to set-up and configure the pipeline to use the Power Query SDK test framework, using the provided test suite and also your own tests to validate your extension connector.

 Overall, you should now be able to reliably make changes to your extension and validate it during the development and release.